hmcts/civil-sdk/README.md

 To enable stubbing of the `PROXY_PAYMENTS` set the `PROXY_PAYMENTS_STUB` environment variable to the desired url.

+`mocks/wiremock/__files/crd/categories.json` was created based on ListOfValues_24.01.2023.csv which contains errors.
+When updated version of CSV is issued, the JSON has to be updated as well.

 ## Elastic search

 ### Information